lhmouse/asteria/doc/quick-guide.md

 ## Object-oriented Programming and the `this` Parameter

-In many other programming languages, there is a concept about (non-static) member functions.
-A member function receives an implicit `this` parameter that references the object which is 'intuitively' used to call the function.
+In many other programming languages, there is a concept about non-static member functions.
+A non-static member function receives an implicit `this` parameter that references the object which is 'intuitively' used to call the function.

 Our definition of the argument for `this` is based on this 'intuitive' idea.
 The _argument_ for `this` is the reference that denotes the target function